mjnovice/mjlang/README.md

 short and concise.
 Would love to hear from other MJ fans, whether this idea, is dumpshit, or can be improved!
 Keep loving!!

+To run your mjlang program, type in 'python mjcompiler.py yourprogram.mj' in your bash shells.